 11. Manage diabetes and cholesterol level

-Oral intake of spearmint leaves or spearmint tea reduces blood glucose levels, total cholesterol, triglyceride, low-density lipoprotein-cholesterol level in the diabetic patient due to the presence of the high phenolic compound in them (14).
+Oral intake of spearmint leaves or spearmint tea reduces blood glucose levels, total cholesterol, triglyceride, low-density lipoprotein-cholesterol level in diabetic patients due to the presence of the high phenolic compound in them (14).

 12. Treat stomach issue